If you have any questions or for more info please call Jeremy, KB7QOA at 208-800-0100.

-We test on the 3rd Saturday of every month, starting at 9:00 AM, and accept new test applicants until about 10:00.
+We test on the 3rd Saturday of every month, starting at 9:00 AM, and accept new test applicants until 9:30.
 Walk-ins are always welcome, however we strongly encourage you to pre-register so we know how many people to expect.

 Here is what you need to bring with you:

 2 forms of ID, one being a state-issued photo ID such as a driver's license, passport, or military ID.
 The second form can be a credit card with your full name, library card, utility bill, current FCC license, or other "semi-official" documentation.
 If you don't have this available, please let me know what you have and I'll verify that we can use it.

 The testing fee of $14.
 Correct change is helpful, in case we've had a large number of people paying with larger bills.
 Credit and debit cards are accepted for an additional $1 per exam in order to cover the processing fees.
 In the event that you do not pass the test, you'll be required to pay another fee if you wish to make another attempt (at the discretion of the VE team.)
 If you pass, and if there is time, you may attempt the test for the next license class without paying another fee.